ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

+# January 19 2020

+- What is relationship anarchy?
+  - The idea of relationships decided by people and what they bring out of you rather than labels.

+# January 18 2020

+- Martin Luther King Jr. day.
+- Gym!
+  - Volleyball.
+  - Was pissed and just want to be better.

+# January 17 2020

+- Slept.

+# January 16 2020

+- Gym!
+  - Volleyball.
+  - Flex.

+# January 15 2020

+- Gym!
+  - Flex.

+# January 14 2020

+- Gym!
+  - Volleyball.

 # January 13 2020

 - Anybody with flights to the USA will need a negative status of COVID.

 # January 12 2020

 - Protein intake should be near 1 gram per kilogram of bodyweight.